-431 Chamber reaction conditions, including relative humidity and specific RO2 fate, influenced SOA elemental composition substantially and affected OP^{WS-DTT} in a hydrocarbon-specific 432 manner, although hydrocarbon identity was by far the most influential in determining OP^{WS-DTT}.
-433 434 For several VOCs (isoprene, α -pinene, β -caryophyllene, and pentadecane), the reaction conditions had a negligible effect on OP^{WS-DTT}, which suggests that the organic peroxides and organic nitrates 435 436 formed from the oxidation of these precursors may have similarly low redox activity.
-An 437 investigation on the redox activity of individual known photooxidation products, including organic 438 peroxides and organic nitrates, may elucidate further information on the lack of reaction condition 439 effect.
-Similarly, nitroaromatics may explain the difference observed between naphthalene aerosol 440 formed under different RO2 reaction pathways as the nitrite group may promote electron transfer and result in a higher OP^{WS-DTT} .
-This effect was not observed for m-xylene SOA, due to the 441 442 formation of predominantly ring-opening products.
+Chamber reaction conditions, including relative humidity and specific RO2 fate, influenced SOA elemental composition substantially and affected OP^{WS-DTT} in a hydrocarbon-specific manner, although hydrocarbon identity was by far the most influential in determining OP^{WS-DTT}.
+421 422 For several VOCs (isoprene, α -pinene, β -carvophyllene, and pentadecane), the reaction conditions had a negligible effect on OP^{WS-DTT}, which suggests that the organic peroxides and organic nitrates 423 424 formed from the oxidation of these precursors may have similarly low redox activity.
+An 425 investigation on the redox activity of individual known photooxidation products, including organic 426 peroxides and organic nitrates, may elucidate further information on the lack of reaction condition 427 effect.
+Similarly, nitroaromatics may explain the difference observed between naphthalene aerosol 428 formed under different RO2 reaction pathways as the nitrite group may promote electron transfer and result in a higher OP^{WS-DTT}.
+This effect was not observed for m-xylene SOA, due to the 429 430 formation of predominantly ring-opening products.
 The loss of the aromatic ring may also explain the differences in intrinsic OP^{WS-DTT}.
-For instance, naphthalene SOA, which contains many 443 444 aromatic ring-retaining products, is as redox active as BBOA, one of the most DTT active aerosol 445 subtypes found in ambient studies.
-On the other hand, m-xylene SOA with predominantly aromatic ring-breaking products is much less redox active and the measured OP^{WS-DTT} is lower than that of 446 447 traffic-related sources and several OA subtypes (BBOA and cooking OA, COA).
-This further 448 supports earlier findings (Verma et al., 2015b) that the poly-aromatic ring structure may be an 449 important consideration for understanding SOA redox activity, which may have implications for 450 cellular redox imbalance (Tuet et al., 2016).
-Furthermore, nitroaromatics and polyaromatics may 451 also have significant health effects beyond redox imbalance, including various mutagenic effects 452 (Baird et al., 2005; Helmig et al., 1992).
-As such, hydrocarbon precursors forming aromatic ring-453 retaining products may be the most important to consider in PM-induced health effects, in terms 454 of oxidative potential.
-This is consistent with many studies using DTT to show oxidative potential 455 associated with sources related to incomplete combustion (Bates et al., 2015; Verma et al., 2014; 456 McWhinney et al., 2013b) and the identification of HULIS (Verma et al., 2015b; Dou et al., 2015; 457 Lin and Yu, 2011), and more specifically, quinones as key components contributing to oxidative 458 potential (Verma et al., 2014).
-Finally, redox-active metals are also emitted by traffic through 459 mechanical processes, such as brake and tire wear (Charrier and Anastasio, 2012; Fang et al., 460 2015a).
-These species have not be considered in the chamber experiments explored in this study.
-461 Inclusion of redox-active metals in future SOA experiments may be valuable to further understand 462 the roles of SOA and metal species in overall redox activity.
+For instance, naphthalene SOA, which contains many 431 432 aromatic ring-retaining products, is as redox active as BBOA, one of the most DTT active aerosol 433 subtypes found in ambient studies.
+On the other hand, m-xylene SOA with predominantly aromatic 434 ring-breaking products is much less redox active and the measured OP^{WS-DTT} is lower than that of 435 traffic-related sources and several OA subtypes (BBOA and cooking OA, COA).
+This further 436 supports earlier findings (Verma et al., 2015b) that the poly-aromatic ring structure may be an 437 important consideration for understanding SOA redox activity, which may have implications for 438 cellular redox imbalance (Tuet et al., 2016).
+Furthermore, nitroaromatics and polyaromatics may 439 also have significant health effects beyond redox imbalance, including various mutagenic effects (Baird et al., 2005; Helmig et al., 1992).
+As such, hydrocarbon precursors forming aromatic ring-440 441 retaining products may be the most important to consider in PM-induced health effects, in terms 442 of oxidative potential.
+This is consistent with many studies showing oxidative potential associated 443 with sources related to incomplete combustion (Bates et al., 2015; Verma et al., 2014; McWhinney

+- 444 et al., 2013b) and the identification of HULIS (Verma et al., 2015b; Dou et al., 2015; Lin and Yu, - 445 2011), and more specifically, quinones as key components contributing to oxidative potential - 446 (Verma et al., 2014).
+Finally, redox-active metals are also emitted by traffic through mechanical - 447 processes, such as brake and tire wear (Charrier and Anastasio, 2012; Fang et al., 2015a).
+These - 448 species have not be considered in the chamber experiments explored in this study.
+Inclusion of - redox-active metals in future SOA experiments may be valuable to further understand the roles of - 450 SOA and metal species in overall redox activity.

-465 Figure 1.
+Figure 1.
 Typical reaction profile for a chamber experiment under $RO_2 + NO$ dominant conditions.
-NO and NO2 concentrations were monitored by CAPS NO2 and chemiluminescence NO_x monitors, 466 467 respectively.
-Hydrocarbon decay was monitored using GC-FID, while initial hydrocarbon 468 (naphthalene) concentrations were determined using the chamber volume and mass of hydrocarbon 469 injected.
+NO and NO2 concentrations were monitored by CAPS NO2 and chemiluminescence NO_x monitors, respectively.
+Hydrocarbon decay was monitored using GC-FID, while initial hydrocarbon (naphthalene) concentrations were determined using the chamber volume and mass of hydrocarbon injected.
 Aerosol mass concentrations were determined using volume concentrations obtained from SMPS and assuming an aerosol density of 1 g cm-3.
-While typical SOA density is about 1.4 470 471 g cm-3, it varies with hydrocarbon precursor identity and reaction conditions, and a density between ~1.0-1.6 g cm-3 has been reported in previous studies (Ng et al., 2007a; Ng et al., 2007b; Chan et 472 473 al., 2009; Tasoglou and Pandis, 2015; Bahreini et al., 2005; Ng et al., 2006).
-The use of a density of 1 g cm-3 is to facilitate easier comparisons with past and future studies.
-Results from future 474 475 studies can be scaled accordingly for comparison with the current work.
-Mass concentrations have 476 been corrected for particle wall loss (Nah et al., 2016).
+Mass concentrations have been corrected for particle wall loss (Nah et al., 2016).